 The Cambridge Advanced Learners Dictionary describes a registry as a place where official records are kept.
-By an extension of this definition, within the university context, could then be defined as the department in charge of the custody and management of official records.
+By an extension of this definition, within the university context, the registry could then be defined as the department in charge of the custody and management of official records.
 The University Registry can also be defined as that arm of the University that is responsible for the general administration of the university and it is headed by the Registrar (Oyebade 2011).
 The registry is a child of circumstance as it owes its establishment as a unit in the University system to the need to have some other personnel to perform some other functions in the system that do not fall squarely to the core function of teaching, research and community service.
 These functions traditionally include student registration, keeping academic records of students, issues of welfare of staff and students, management of municipal facilities, and facilitation of the planning strategies of the institution.
-Thus, while academics are expected to concentrate on the core manadates of the university, the supporting staff assist with other matters which are equally strategic to the overall actualization of the institutional mandates.
+Thus, while academics are expected to concentrate on the core mandate of the university, the supporting staff assist with other matters which are equally strategic to the overall actualization of the institutional mandates.
 (Ogunruku, 2012)

 The Registry of any University in Nigeria is expected to perform the following: